Frequency & Pitch Converter

 Four representations, one pitch

-Any pitch can be described four ways: as a frequency in Hz, as a note name with cents offset, as a MIDI note number, or as cents from a reference.
-Calcophony lets you enter one and immediately see the other three.
-Type 466.16 and watch it resolve to A♯4 / B♭4, MIDI 70, 0 cents from equal temperament.
-Type "C4 +10¢" and see 264.14 Hz, MIDI 60.1.
-No sequence of taps, no modal state — every field is an input.
+Any pitch can be described four ways: as a frequency in Hz, as a note name, as an integer MIDI note number, or as a cent offset from a chosen note.
+Calcophony lets you enter one value and immediately see the other three.
+Type 466.16 and it resolves to A♯4 / B♭4, MIDI 70, 0 cents from equal temperament.
+Type C4 and you get 261.63 Hz, MIDI 60, 0 cents.
+No sequence of taps, no modal state; every field is an input.

 What you can enter